Mrigayaa

 The film score was provided by Salil Chowdhury, while K. K. Mahajan handled the cinematography.
-At the 24th National Film Awards, Mrigayaa won two awards—Best Feature Film and Best Actor.
+At the 24th National Film Awards, Mrigayaa won two awards—Best Feature Film and Best Actor for Mithun Chakraborty.
 It also won the Filmfare Critics Award for Best Movie apart from being nominated for the Golden Prize at the 10th Moscow International Film Festival in 1977.

 Plot

 The plot is set in the 1930s and the film is about a group of tribals who live in a small village in Odisha amidst wild animals like tigers and boars.
-Apart from the problems faced by the animals that ruin the harvest, they also suffer at the hands of the greedy moneylenders and police informers.
-Around this time, a newly posted British administrator arrives at the village who happens to be passionate on hunting.
+Apart from the problems faced by the tribals from the animals that ruin their crops, they also suffer at the hands of the greedy moneylenders and police informers.
+Around this time, a newly posted British administrator arrives at the village who happens have a passion for hunting.
 He befriends Ghinua, a native tribal who is also an exceptional archer.
 The two get into a deal where Ghinua will be rewarded if he brings down a "big game".

 The story then focusses on Sholpu, a young revolutionary who surreptitiously comes into the village to meet his mother.
 Knowing this, the police informer chases him down till he reaches his house, but returns after seeing the whole village turn against him.
 However, he waits for his turn to punish Sholpu.
 Suddenly there is a robbery in the village and one policeman is killed.
 The blame falls on Sholpu and the administrator declares a reward for his head.
 The informer takes the opportunity and kills Sholpu, thereby claiming the reward.
-Sholpu's death creates a tension between the tribals and non-tribals.
+Sholpu's death creates tension between the tribals and non-tribals.
 During this time, Dungri, Ghinua's wife, is abducted by a moneylender.
 Ghinua kills the moneylender to bring his wife back.
 Thinking that the time has come for the "big game", he goes happily to meet the Sahab, the administrator.
 The Sahab, however, hangs him for committing a murder.
 Till his death, Ghinua fails to understand why for the same action one is rewarded while the other is punished.